-Students will learn essential IT skills and knowledge needed to perform tasks commonly performed by advanced end-users and entry-level IT professionals alike, including: Using features and functions of common operating systems and establishing network connectivity, Identifying common software applications and their purpose, Using security and web browsing best practices This course is intended for candidates who are advanced end users and/or are considering a career in IT.
+Students will learn essential IT skills and knowledge needed to perform tasks commonly performed by advanced endusers and entry-level IT professionals alike, including: Using features and functions of common operating systems and establishing network connectivity, Identifying common software applications and their purpose, Using security and web browsing best practices This course is intended for candidates who are advanced end users and/or are considering a career in IT.
 The course is also a good fit for individuals interested in pursuing professional-level certifications, such as A+.

-REMARKS: Basic computer knowledge and skills are essential.
+REMARKS: Freshmen who have completed Orientation to Technology may enroll.
+Basic computer knowledge and skills are essential.